PIPES LAB MEMBERS

 Sondos graduated from NYUAD with a BA in Psychology, and a MSc in Work and Organizational Psychology from the University of Nottingham.
 Her research background explores the intersection between Muslim religious identity and well-being, focusing on how religious mechanisms promote wellbeing and workplace behaviors.
 She currently supports the lab with research projects such as the WeAreNYUAD Survey, and has previously assisted with research investigating the links between social attitudes and behaviour in social games.

-Before joining the lab, Sondos supported the wider Abu Dhabi community by developing and coordinating programs focused on improving senior and patient wellbeing through community engagement and volunteering opportunities, as well organizing the second Colorism symposium to explore the far-reaching implications of skin color and its intersections with structural and systemic discrimination.
+Before joining the lab, Sondos supported the wider Abu Dhabi community by developing and coordinating programs focused on improving senior and patient wellbeing through community engagement and volunteering opportunities, as well organizing the second Colorism symposium to explore the implications of skin color and its intersections with structural and systemic discrimination.

 Capstone Students